aws/aws-lambda-dotnet/Docs/lambda-annotations-design.md

 To improve the experience of writing Lambda functions we need an experience that is similar to what developers are used to with ASP.NET Core without the negative side effects.
 The major goals are:

 * An experience similar to what .NET developers are used in frameworks like ASP.NET Core
-    * Although it will follow similar patterns we will not reuse the same classes as ASP.NET Core to avoid an implicit contract agreements between the developer and the framework.
+    * Although it will follow similar patterns we will not reuse the same classes as ASP.NET Core to avoid an implicit contract agreement between the developer and the framework.
 * No significant impact to cold start
     * Measuring with a prototype the plus math operation cold start was in the **~320ms** the same as the basic Lambda programming model.
 Using ASP.NET Core the cold start was **~1,200ms**.
 * Can be used for more scenarios then just REST APIs